tenevdev/bcrypt-schema/README.md

 * `value` - The plain value to hash.
 * `hashField` - The name of the property to be set.
+* `saltIterations` - Optional.
+A parameter passed to `bcrypt.genSalt`.
+Defaults to 10.
 * `next(err)` - A callback which is called after hashing has finished.

 <a name="setEncryption" />